 - Outdoor Pool

 - Movie Theater

 After checking in and getting settled, I realized I had not eaten in about 9 hours, so I was ready to get some dinner.
 I found an Irish Pub near the resort and headed over.
 Francis Bogside had just what I was looking for.
 Some pub food (meaning a great burger and fries) and beer.
 After traveling, I like to unwind with a few drinks.
 It helps that sense of movement stop and calms me down.
 Since it was close to the resort, I did not drive over I just grabbed a cab.
 I could have easily, but I was winding down, so I just went door to door in a local cab.

 The food was good, and a few black and tan were even better.

 After dinner and drinks, I was back to my room to relax and get some rest before tomorrow.

 Day Two at Club Wyndham La Cascada

-First things first was breakfast.
+First things first were breakfast.
 I knew if I was going to see the city and be active, I should start out with a good breakfast for the day.
-I had heard about a great breakfast place called the Guenther House so I had called about a table and the tour of the property that they offer last night and headed over this morning.
+I had heard about a great breakfast place called the Guenther House so I called about a table and the tour of the property that they offer last night and headed over this morning.

-The meal was amazing and the tour of the property was the perfect fit for walking a little of the meal off afterwards.
+The meal was amazing and the tour of the property was the perfect fit for walking a little of the meal off afterward.
 Some visitors might want to do the tour before the meal since it does really give you a feeling for the historic value of the home and the larger area.